 (k) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.

+(l) Additional Termination Event.
+Section 5(b)(v) of this Agreement will not apply.

 Part 2.
 Tax Representations.

 (a) Payer Representations.
 For the purpose of Section 3(e), Party A and Party B make the following representation: